tkovachka/phpProject/README.md

 The system allows users to:

 - Add and update books,
+- Delete books if the user has the Admin role,
-- Store books data (title, author, genre, year, isbn) in an SQLite database.
+- Store books data (title, author, genre, year, isbn) in an SQLite database,
-- Use JWT for authentication.
+- Use JWT for authentication,
-- All sensitive configuration is managed through the `.env` file.
+- All sensitive configuration is managed through the `.env` file,
+- Unauthorized users can only view the books.

 ## Requirements